 Woodinville has various activities planned by the Associated Student Body (ASB) and its representatives.
 Periodic pep assemblies promote school spirit.
-Other activities are announced daily in the bulletin or over the loud speaker.
+Other activities are announced in the Daily Bulletin or over the loud speaker.
 Students are encouraged to request a new club or activity if enough students are interested, a faculty advisor is available, and if space and facilities can be provided.
 All students participating in any ASB club must pay for ASB membership (\$60).